 Significant matter/key audit area Mitigation Maintenance of investment trust status The investment manager and administrator have reported to the Audit Committee to confirm continuing compliance with the requirements for maintaining investment trust status.
-Compliance is also discussed with the Auditor as part of the audit process.
+Compliance is also discussed with the auditor as part of the audit process.
 Impact of coronavirus pandemic The impact of the coronavirus pandemic on global markets was first observed in March 2020.
-During the remainder of 2020 there were a number of challenges for business in the UK and around the world, as governments sought to contain rising infection numbers.
-The UK Government now has a roadmap towards a position where, during the summer, social distancing may no longer be required.
-Shortages in vaccine supply or a further spike in infections as restrictions are lifted could result in a delay to the timelines specified in the UK Government's roadmap.
-The investment manager has reported to board and Audit Committee regularly and in detail during the year, with additional consideration of the challenges brought about by the pandemic and how the investee companies have adapted their plans and operations.
-The Audit Committee has worked with the Investment and Administration Manager to ensure that appropriate disclosures have been made in the Annual Report in respect the risks faced by the company and how these could impact its outlook and prospects.
+Since then, there have been a number of challenges for business in the UK and around the world, as governments sought to contain rising infection numbers.
+The UK Government has now removed the majority of the COVID restrictions that have previously been in place for the prior two years, with social distancing no longer required, however a spike in infections could result in the reimplementation of restrictions.
+The investment manager has reported to board and Audit Committee regularly and in detail, with additional consideration of the challenges brought about by the pandemic and how the investee companies have adapted their plans and operations.
+The Audit Committee has worked with the Investment and administration manager to ensure that appropriate disclosures have been made in the Annual Report in respect the risks faced by the company and how these could impact its outlook and prospects.
+Impact of the Ukraine conflict and additional sanctions The Audit Committee notes the investment manager's approach of having a strategic involvement with the investee companies which ensures that the manager is well placed to assess the exposure of the business to the Ukraine conflict and associated developments.
+The Audit Committee will continue to review the evolving situation and risks faced by the company as they develop.